How to always stay on top of customer feedback

 We set up a private slack channel with the early customers.
 So it was easy to capture their feedback because it was only one source.
 Once we opened the floodgates to all the self-serve users, the number of sources from where we received customer feedback grew.
 Here’s what it looks like:

-3. Grain: My cofounder and I will get on customer calls.
+- Grain: My cofounder and I will get on customer calls.
 We record these calls with Grain to document their feedback.
+If you want to read more about how we do customer calls, here are 9 things I learned not to do.

 Automate sending feedback